megansudbury/todo-list-app/README.md

-# todo-list-app
+# Basic To-do List Application
-A small to-do list application to keep track of tasks.
+A small application to keep track of tasks.

+## Features
+ - Add new tasks
+ - Delete tasks